-This DIY was inspired by a cool decorative fire bowl / fire pit I saw in a high-end design store… with a seriously high-end price tag!
+This DIY mini fire bowl tutorial was inspired by a cool decorative fire bowl / fire pit I saw in a high-end design store… with a seriously high-end price tag!

 I always like a challenge of finding an affordable DIY way of making designer items and after a bit of product hunting and experimentation, I’ve come up with my own DIY version.

 This DIY decorative mini fire bowl is perfect for decorating outdoor tables, while adding warmth and a crackling ambience.

 Watch this short video to see just how easy it is to make!

 Related article: Kmart hack coffee table: Cheap veneer to luxe concrete top

 - Ready mix concrete (or cement and sand)

 - Large plastic bowl (as fire bowl mould)

 - Small stainless steel bowl (to set in concrete bowl and hold stones)

 - Black decorative stones